dj-tw/restyle/README.md

 few thousand is required to get the full effect that you are looking for.
 But it requires some experimentation.

+Note that uploaded images will persist so you can skip one or both the upload image steps if they are not going to change.
+For example, when just changing params and re-running.

 Parameters
 --------------
 Here are the parameters that will be most useful and some good